-Setup multilingual and multi-regional storefronts with URL paths
+Setup multilingual and multi-regional storefronts with domains and subdomains

 In this guide you will learn how to setup your Hydrogen project for supporting multiregion and multilingual storefronts by using domains and subdomains.
 For example, say you have a storefront that should work in English (EN) and in non-regional French (FR) for different customers.

 Set up the project to handle requests as follows: